-- (b) the Access Framework can be very easily amended by QR (see the discussion above); - (c) unlike an access undertaking, the Access Framework does not provide an opportunity for an independent review of the appropriateness of its terms prior to it taking effect or at regular periods; - (d) in accordance with the related deed poll, having a term of only 10 years without any certainty as to the position in relation to provision of access beyond that period, such that a replacement Access Framework need not be provided, or could be provided on any terms of QR's choosing; - (e) making the limits on price differentiation subject to a very broad discretion to set prices differently (see clause 3.3.2 being expressed as 'subject to clause 3.3.1'); - (f) deleting most of the reporting obligations; - (g) including new provisions (which are mirrored in the deed poll) which provide for QR to have no liability for breach of the Access Framework (which as discussed differs substantially from the position under the QCA Act for breaches of an approved access undertaking); and - (h) removing details around the network management principles.
+- (a) being able to be very easily amended by QR (see the discussion above); - unlike an access undertaking, not providing an opportunity for an independent review of the appropriateness of its terms.
+Importantly that takes away a critical opportunity for Glencore to seek changes - such as, for example, seeking a reference tariff for Mount Isa Rail Access Services (which it has considered doing previously); - in accordance with the related deed poll, having a term of only 10 years without any certainty as to the position on access beyond that period; - (d) deleting the requirements to provide certain cost information to non-reference tariff services (which is all Mount Isa Rail Access Services); - (e) making the limits on price differentiation subject to a very broad discretion to set prices differently (see clause 3.3.2 being expressed as 'subject to clause 3.3.1'); - (f) deleting most of the reporting obligations; - (g) including new provisions (which are mirrored in the deed poll) which provide for QR to have no liability for breach of the Access Framework (which as discussed differs substantially from the position under the QCA Act for breaches of an approved access undertaking); and

+(h) removing details around the network management principles.

-These are significant departures which diminish the certainty the approved access undertaking otherwise provides.
+Those are significant departures which diminish the certainty the approved access undertaking otherwise provides.

-3.7 Removal of the QCA Act protections
+4.7 Removal of the QCA Act protections